 Why This Recipe is a Keeper!

-Whenever I want to do something special for my husband, I make this pie.
+I make this pie whenever I want to do something special for my husband.
 He loves blueberries in any way, shape, manner or form including my Blueberry Crumble Bars.
 Add cheesecake to the mix and he’s in heaven!
 Blueberry Cream Cheese Pie has become a staple at our house!

-This summery dessert starts with a lightly baked graham cracker crust which is topped with a light, cream cheese layer followed by a simple sweetened blueberry layer with a touch of lemon.
+This summery blueberry cream cheese dessert starts with a lightly baked graham cracker crust which is topped with a light, cream cheese layer followed by a simple sweetened blueberry layer with a touch of lemon.

 Even people “on the fence” about cheesecake say it’s the best cheesecake they’ve ever had.